maladjus/100-days-of-code/log.md

 **Thoughts:** Coding for me this morning, believe it or not, was a stress reliever.
 Through these practice sessions I'm forming a clearer plan for my tribute page project.

 **Link to work:** [Hello World!](https://github.com/maladjus/100-days-of-code/blob/master/170111.html)

+### Day 10: January 12, 2017

+**Today's Progress**: Tinkered with some more HTML and Font Awesome icons on a practice page.
+Spent the rest of my time constructing a rhythmic square wave track in Sonic Pi.

+**Thoughts:** Today was one of those days where my overall pace took a hit thanks to other matters stealing my focus.
+I pushed through, but it was not pretty.

+**Link to work:** N/A - Will share the Square track when I'm ready to share it.